 Learning Management System Policy

-Canvas is the Learning Management System (LMS) provided as a service by Instructure, a third-party vendor, and administered by the University of North Texas (UNT or University) DSI CLEAR which is responsible for its implementation, daily operations, support, and security.
+Canvas is the Learning Management System (LMS) provided as a service by Instructure, a third-party vendor, and administered by University of North Texas (UNT or University) Enterprise Systems which is responsible for its implementation, daily operations, support, and security.
 This policy applies to all UNT faculty, staff, students, vendors, and others who use UNT’s implementation of the LMS for any purpose.

 Students are strongly encouraged to take measures to protect their privacy online.
 For example, when accessing UNT computing resources via a public computer, students should avoid saving passwords which might be easily viewable by subsequent users and clear the browser cache when a computing session is complete.
 General resources on topics such as passwords, securing workstations, and other security practices are located at the UNT System Information Security web site.